most practical kitchen island ideas for your inspiration

 1. Make Use of Stools

-Your kitchen island should be a comfortable place to stay in.
-This means that instead of standing next to it, you should invest in stools that would make working over the kitchen island a ton easier.
+Your kitchen island should be comfortable.
+This means that instead of standing next to it, you should invest in stools that make working over it much easier.

 “But I’m comfortable working while standing.”